JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2022_04.md

 Nietzsche's announcement of “God is dead” already showed us in the 19th century a gigantic dystopian wave originated and promoted by a deep and powerful current of materialism.
 It arose, among other factors and according to what _The Urantia Book_ tells us, from a powerful reaction to the ecclesiastical and mental totalitarianism of the Church:

 > The mother of modern secularism was the medieval totalitarian Christian Church.
-Secularism began as a growing protest against the almost complete domination of Western civilization by the institutionalized Christian Church.
-[UB 195:8.2](/en/The_Urantia_Book/195#p8_2)
+Secularism began as a growing protest against the almost complete domination of Western civilization by the institutionalized Christian Church. <a id="a65_226"></a>[UB 195:8.2](/en/The_Urantia_Book/195#p8_2)
 >
 > It took a great force, a powerful influence, to free the life and thought of the Western peoples from the stifling grip of a totalitarian ecclesiastical domination.
 Secularism broke the bonds of Church control and now in turn threatens to establish a new kind of godless rule in the heart and mind of modern man.
-The tyrannical and dictatorial political State is a direct offspring of scientific materialism and philosophical secularism.
-[UB 195:8.4](/en/The_Urantia_Book/195#p8_4)
+The tyrannical and dictatorial political State is a direct offspring of scientific materialism and philosophical secularism. <a id="a67_440"></a>[UB 195:8.4](/en/The_Urantia_Book/195#p8_4)

 Currently, a paradigm completely clinging to the material and the small self is imposed.
 A vision of life that rejects the transcendent and throws the human being into the arms of the superficial and evanescent prevails.
 And thus expelled Spirituality (with capital letters) from our lives and society, what remains?